Product

 FAQs

-The SaaS quick ratio measures how efficiently a subscription business grows revenue relative to the revenue it loses through churn and contraction.
+The SaaS quick ratio measures how efficiently a subscription business grows revenue relative to what it loses through churn and contraction.

-• What is a good SaaS quick ratio?
+• What is a good SaaS quick ratio benchmark, and how does it vary by MRR stage?

 A SaaS quick ratio of 4 or higher is generally considered healthy for early-stage companies focused on aggressive growth.

-• How do you calculate the SaaS quick ratio from MRR data?
+• How do I calculate the SaaS quick ratio from my MRR data?

-To calculate your SaaS quick ratio, divide the sum of new MRR and expansion MRR by the sum of contraction MRR and churned MRR for the same period.
+To calculate your SaaS quick ratio, add new MRR and expansion MRR together, then divide that figure by the sum of contraction MRR and churned MRR for the same period.

 • What is the difference between the SaaS quick ratio and net new MRR?

-Net new MRR shows how much recurring revenue your business added in a period, while the SaaS quick ratio shows how efficiently you added it relative to what you lost.
+Net new MRR tells you how much recurring revenue your business added in a period; the SaaS quick ratio tells you how efficiently you added it relative to what you lost.

-Two companies can both report $10,000 in net new MRR and have completely different growth health: one might have a quick ratio of 6, the other a ratio of 1.25, depending on how much churn and contraction they absorbed to get there.
-Net new MRR is an output number; the quick ratio is an efficiency number.
-Founders and finance leaders who only track net new MRR can miss a serious churn problem hiding behind strong top-of-funnel acquisition.
+Two subscription businesses can both report $10,000 in net new MRR and look identical on a top-line basis.
+But one might carry a quick ratio of 6, the other a ratio of 1.25, depending on how much churned MRR and contraction MRR each absorbed to get there.
+Net new MRR is an output number.
+The quick ratio is a growth efficiency number.
+Founders and finance leads who track only net new MRR risk missing a churn problem that is quietly compounding beneath strong acquisition numbers.

 Upcoming Lesson